MySQL "max_allowed_packet" error

 /etc/init.d/mysqld restart

-After that you can check this new value by this query:
+After that you can check this new value with this query:

 select @@max_allowed_packet